vicentepese/otterseq/README.md

 # Future work
 - [ ] Remove content of folders in each iteration automatically?
-- [X] PCA cannot be performed if "," are in the SNPS ids
+- [X] PCA cannot be performed if "," are in the SNPS ids.
-- [ ] Does not support flip in merge
+- [ ] Does not support flip in merge, maybe remove merge until robust.